HealthJune 16, 2021|UpdatedNovember 20, 2024

 Insights for the future of anatomy instruction

-One of Dr. Pawlina’s key takeaways from the remote anatomy instruction program was that students were asking more questions during the remote sessions compared to in-person lectures prior to the pandemic.
-He noted that students were asking questions more frequently throughout the semester during the question and answer sessions with faculty and in chat rooms.
-Finding these new ways to communicate with students was important to ensure that those who needed more help and guidance could get it.
-Another takeaway was students’ preference for the mix of synchronous and asynchronous learning with the interactive, team-based sessions and the access to recorded lectures and additional resources for studying on their own.
+One of Dr. Pawlina's key takeaways from the remote anatomy instruction program was that students asked more questions during the remote sessions than in-person lectures before the pandemic.
+Finding these new ways to communicate with students is essential to ensure that those who need more help and guidance can get it.
+Another takeaway is that students prefer a mix of synchronous and asynchronous learning, with interactive, team-based sessions, access to recorded lectures, and additional resources for studying on their own.

 Back To Top